F2/F2s-sourcemod-plugins/logs-spec.md

 It can have the following properties:

-- `matchid`: A randomly generated match id, hopefully unique (max 32 chars).
+- `matchid`: A randomly generated match id, hopefully unique (max 32 alphanumeric chars).
   This can be used to detect duplicate logs from the same match.
 - `map`: The current map
 - `title`: A title for the match (similar to the one sent to logs.tf)

-There can be multiple of these log lines in a match - for example, one logging the map and another one logging the title.
+There can be multiple of these log lines in a match, so for example you might see this:

+    World triggered "meta_data" (matchid "abc123")
+    World triggered "meta_data" (map "cp_badlands")
+    World triggered "meta_data" (title "serveme.tf #1337")